Skip to main content

 Nicole Opgenorth

-Nicole Opgenorth serves with RCA Global Mission and CEPAD (the Council of Protestant Churches of Nicaragua).
+Nicole Opgenorth serves with RCA Global Mission in Nicaragua.
 She amplifies voices, fosters relationships, and shares stories of impact with supporters.
 Nicole also serves as a cultural and language translator for visiting groups.
 Learn more about her work.